Good afternoon and welcome to the podcast Lotus Eaters episode 1260.

 Because Sevastopol is where the Russian Navy is based.

-I mean it's why there was the Crimean war against Britain.
+I mean, it's why there was the Crimean War against Britain in the 19th century.

 Exactly.